ministryofjustice/hale-platform/opt/lua/README.md

 ### 2. Slow path — score, rate-limit, decide

-If the fast path didn't short-circuit, the request is scored against rules loaded from Redis (with a 60 s per-worker cache) and a single atomic GCRA Lua script runs server-side in Redis.
+If the fast path didn't short-circuit, the request is scored against rules loaded from Redis (cached per-worker until `firewall:cache_version` advances) and a single atomic GCRA Lua script runs server-side in Redis.
 The script also checks the allow/block lists in the same round-trip.

 ```mermaid
 sequenceDiagram